vfarcic/vfarcic.github.io/docker-swarm/docker-swarm.md

 ejsjwyw5y92560179pk5drid4    node-3    Accepted    Ready   Active
 ```

-The star tells us which node we can currently using.
+The star tells us which node we are currently using.
 The *manager status* indicates that the *node-1* is the *leader*.

 ![Docker Swarm cluster with three nodes](img/swarm-nodes.png)

-In a production environment, we would probably set more than one node to be a leader and, thus, avoid deployment downtime if one of them fails.
-For the purpose of this demo, having one leader should suffice.
+In a production environment, we would probably set more than one node to be a manager and, thus, avoid deployment downtime if one of them fails.
+For the purpose of this demo, having one manager should suffice.

 Deploying Container To The Cluster
 ----------------------------------